Norwegian Painter and Printmaker

 Munch continued drawing from his daily life and personal experience, now shunning overt themes of loss and death.
 An exception was Munch's focus on his own mortality, as is reflected in several somber self-portraits of the 1930s and 40s.
 He additionally produced much drawing and painting of landscape.

 In 1940, Norway was invaded by the Nazis; subsequently, many of Munch's paintings were deemed "degenerate" by Hitler and removed from German museums.
-Of eighty-two works confiscated during the war, seventy-one (including) were eventually rescued by Norwegian collectors and benefactors and returned to Munch's native Norway.
+Of eighty-two works confiscated during the war, seventy-one (including The Scream) were eventually rescued by Norwegian collectors and benefactors and returned to Munch's native Norway.

 At the age of 80, his vision having failed him intermittently since his early 70s, and suffering an extended illness brought on by an explosion of a neighborhood munitions factory, Munch died in the town of Ekely, just outside of Oslo.

 Munch had a profound effect on subsequent painters in Europe and the United States, even as his particular style dated quickly after the First World War.
-Pioneering Germanpainters such as , , , and others concerned with expressing individual psychology through intense color and semi-abstraction found considerable inspiration in Munch's melancholy yet strident canvases.
-Munch's somber, resonant color, as well as his rendering of the human figure in semi-abstract tonalities, would prove enduring expressive and stylistic hallmarks of , , , and even .
-One sees Munch's extended influence even in the work of a later painter such as , whose portraits reflect the sitter's psychological turmoil as is manifested in skewed facial and bodily features.
+Pioneering German Expressionist painters such as Kirchner, Kandinsky, Beckmann, and others concerned with expressing individual psychology through intense color and semi-abstraction found considerable inspiration in Munch's melancholy yet strident canvases.
+Munch's somber, resonant color, as well as his rendering of the human figure in semi-abstract tonalities, would prove enduring expressive and stylistic hallmarks of Symbolism, Expressionism, Fauvism, and even Surrealism.
+One sees Munch's extended influence even in the work of a later painter such as Francis Bacon, whose portraits reflect the sitter's psychological turmoil as is manifested in skewed facial and bodily features.